Going for Gold Reading Challenge

 As you know, encouraging our children to read for pleasure and enjoying books is one of Woodhill’s key priorities.
 There is strong evidence that links reading for pleasure with educational outcomes and it is of great importance that there is a connection between home and school in encouraging children to read.
-It has been fantastic over the last few years, to see many of you attending our Drop, Everything and Read, and Books and Breakfast sessions.
+It has been fantastic over the last few years, to see so many parents and carers attending our three weekly parent reading mornings, supporting on library visits and also volunteering to read with children on a weekly basis.

-Your child will bring home their first challenge card.
-There are three in total to be completed over the course of the academic year; bronze, silver and gold.
+There are three challenge cards in total to be completed over the course of the academic year; bronze, silver and gold.
 Each card has 8 reading challenges that are appropriate to that year group.
-You will find challenges that encourage your child to read each day, read a wide variety of books and also share their reading with friends, teachers and family.
-Your child will receive a certificate in assembly for each level completed.
+You will find challenges that encourage children to read each day, read a wide variety of books and also share their reading with friends, teachers and family.
+Once they have completed the whole challenge children will receive a prize!